Dry weather and other things can wreak havoc on your eyes. When they’re bothering you, it’s important to find relief quickly.

 Solution: If something feels stuck in your eye, you can try to flush it out with water, but don’t touch your eye or try to remove the object.
 Keep your eye closed as much as possible and go to the eye doctor or the emergency room immediately.

 Your contacts can also irritate your cornea if you don’t take good care of them.
 And over the long term, wearing contacts can make your eyes dry.
+Remember to never wear your contacts when your eyes are red or irritated.

 Solution: Make sure you disinfect your contact lenses and replace them exactly as you were instructed.
 If your eyes are dry, talk to your eye doctor about wearing a different type of lens or wearing them less often.